MatiMonas/finanzapp/README.md

 #### Creation of Budget Configurations

-To start calculating the Monthly Budget and utilize your Monthly Wages, you must first create a Budget Configuration.
-This configuration will be assigned to the Monthly Wage and should have a name (e.g., "Basic") along with a user_id.
+To start calculating the Budget and utilize your Wages, you must first create a Budget Configuration.
+This configuration will be assigned to the Wage and should have a name (e.g., "Basic") along with a user_id.

 The Budget Configuration will have several associated Budgets.
 Each Budget must include a name and a percentage.
 The total sum of all Budgets' percentages must equal 100%.